-There were five reports of thrombocytopenia without concurrent thrombosis.
+There were seven reports of thrombocytopenia without concurrent thrombosis.
 One occurred in an individual with a single low platelet result followed subsequently by normal results in the days after.
 The one low result was deemed indicative of a laboratory error as it was not seen in subsequent testing.
 Two were in individuals who had a prior episode of thrombocytopenia and were found to have a low platelet count after vaccination when seen in the emergency department for signs of bleeding.
-None of these three were associated with receipt of AstraZeneca/COVISHIELD vaccine.
-The fourth report was for an individual with a low platelet count admitted to hospital eight days after the AstraZeneca vaccine for abdominal pain and bruising.
+Three reports were for individuals who had a concurrent medical condition (one blood disorder and two with sepsis) that could contribute to development of thrombocytopenia.
+None of these reports were associated with receipt of AstraZeneca/COVISHIELD vaccine.
+The last report was for an individual with a low platelet count admitted to hospital eight days after the AstraZeneca vaccine for abdominal pain and bruising.
 This individual was treated with full recovery.
-The final report was for an individual with a concurrent blood condition that could have contributed to development of thrombocytopenia.
-Investigation was still ongoing for this report.

 Some events may be reported as an "other serious" event when not its own discrete event on the provincial AEFI report form.
-Amongst these events, 45 were for various thrombotic/thromboembolic conditions.
-These included nine strokes, eight myocardial infarctions, 15 pulmonary embolisms, 11 deep vein thromboses, and two superficial vein thromboses.
-None of these events met the TTS criteria as none were associated with new onset thrombocytopenia. ^{5,6}
+Amongst these events, 48 were for various thrombotic/thromboembolic conditions.
+These included 10 strokes, eight myocardial infarctions, 13 pulmonary embolisms, 15 deep vein thromboses, and two superficial vein thromboses.
+None of these events met the TTS criteria as none were associated with new onset thrombocytopenia.^{5,6}